swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 > The Carpentries is a community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.
 >
-> What kinds of behaivors are expected?
+> What kinds of behaviors are expected?
 >
 > All interactions should be professional regardless of platform: either online or in-person.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all Carpentries events and platforms:
 >